mykelalvis/FT/Traveller/WORKING/Mongoose/Mongoose Traveller Core V2.md

 Nobles are usually garbed in much more ornate fashion than the lower castes.

-Every male K’kree must serve a term in the military upon coming
+Every male K'kree must serve a term in the military upon coming

 CCHARACTERHARACTER C CREATIONREATION CHARACTER CREATION